tavaresProg/Department-API-Spring-Boot/README.md

-Spring Boot Api

-API to access and modify data from a MySQL database of a film registration system.
+Spring Boot application using REST API's for modifing data from a db with a Department entitie

 Concepts used: